 Although we are just looking at the T-34 v Tiger here, it should be remembered that in the game, these T-34's are going to be facing the earlier models of the Pz III and Pz IV and these lighter gunned tanks will struggle to penetrate the T-34.

-You can see from the above that over the course of a game, the higher proficiency German tanks should run rings around the Soviet tanks, making it easier to get off flanking shots etc - but when the Soviets pass their proficiency, the full lethality of their vehicle can be felt and what is so nice about the proficiency system is that it 'tends' to show capability rather than tightly closing vehicles and guns down in an over prescriptive way and it leaves both players with a healthy respect of the capability of the other.
+You can see from the above that over the course of a game, the higher proficiency German tanks should run rings around the Soviet tanks, making it easier to get off flanking shots etc - but when the Soviets pass their proficiency, the full lethality of their vehicle can be felt and what is so nice about the proficiency system is that it 'tends' to show capability rather than tightly closing vehicles and guns down in an over prescriptive way and it leaves both players with a healthy respect of at least the potential danger of the other.

 Tank Trials - The Tiger was first used on the eastern front in August 1942, so for our trials, we will not be using the T34 - model 40, which sits outside that time frame.
 The first actions between the two tanks would have been against the M41, but during 1943, the M43 appeared in increasing numbers.
 To keep this article within reasonable bounds, it seems sensible to mostly use the T-34 M43 as the mid war example.